cjai32/frontend-assessment/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is for an assesment at MindArc.
+This project is for an assessment for MindArc.

 ### Built With